ethersphere/bee-docs/docs/installation/configuration.md

 *default* `/home/<user>/.bee`

-The location on your disk where Bee stores it's data.
+The location on your disk where Bee stores its data.
 This consists of the following three types of data.

 Data in this directory will be required to restore a node state using the same key.